WordPress is an open source content management system (CMS) that has been available since 2003.

 Well, even though WordPress is capable across many different website types, it isn’t always the very best option.

-Additionally, there are quite a few extra costs that come into play when you use WordPress to build a professional website.
+There are quite a few extra costs that come into play when you use WordPress to build a professional website.
 You’ll typically have to purchase a domain name and subscribe to a web hosting provider.

-Some of WordPress’s advanced features and plugins also need to be paid for – unlike some other web design platforms.
+Some of WordPress’s advanced features and plugins also need to be paid for, unlike some other web design platforms.

 Finally, you might just not enjoy the WordPress platform.
 Although many people find WordPress relatively easy to use, it’s definitely not the simplest CMS out there.